SoulWorkerResearch/swp-sdk-docs/docs/guide/README.md

   > Debug builds have postfix Debug
   > As example: 1.0.0.1660643635-alpha-Debug.zip
 - Start Visual Studio and create a C++ project `Dynamic-Linking Library (DLL)`

+## Important
+- SoulWorker is an x32(x86) application!!!
+Do not try to build plugins for x64.